Skip to content

 Ray Pointer – Jam Handy Organization

 On about May 16, 1977, Greg and Tim received a phone call asking if they could create a movie poster that a director (George Lucas) needed for “some kind of science fiction movie.”
-The the original Star Wars movie (Episode IV – A New Hope) was to release in just 9 days on Wednesday, May 25, 1977.
+The original Star Wars movie (Episode IV—A New Hope) was to be released in just nine days on Wednesday, May 25, 1977.

 Getting the work done twice as fast.
 Greg and Tim collaborating.